African countries shut doors against Europe, America to combat coronavirus - Local News 8

 There is widespread support on the continent for governments to impose travel bans.
 One Twitter user noted that Western countries would have acted swiftly to place travel sanctions on travelers if the outbreak originated in Africa.

-“I hope African countries close up their borders to all these majorly affected countries because we all know the west would ban travel had Coronavirus started in Africa,” a Twitter user said.
+“I hope African countries close up their borders to all these majorly affected countries because we all know the west would ban travel had Coronavirus started in Africa,” they said.

 Advice against restrictions